himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 didn't seem to like virgl</div>
 </center>

-**Not entirely sure about hardware support**:
-- So far mostly used on my desktop, which has a AMD RX580 GPU it uses for this
-- Tried it on my T470 Thinkpad with integrated intel graphics, and a normal Fedora guest worked (I think?)
-    - By Silverblue didn't seem to like it at all.
-Not sure if that was a Silverblue issue or being on the intel gpu issue... (verify on desktop)
+**Not entirely sure about hardware support**: So far my working VMs have mostly just been on my desktop, which has a AMD RX580 GPU.
+I tried it on my T470 Thinkpad with integrated intel graphics, and a Fedora guest, but the graphics were all glitch at the login screen.
+So I don't know what hardware supports it and what doesn't.
+It's possible that different hardware might just need different settings selected.

 ## Conclusion

+Overall, I love this setup.
+It allows me to use my desktop to it's full potential, by running full screen VMs I can get sucked into and forget I'm in a guest os.
+This works really well for helping to test fedora packages, or maintaining a [Rawhide]() machine.
+Virgl is a awesome projects and I hope it continues to progress over time.
+If you haven't tried it yet, give it a shot!